Support QuestionsAsk a Question

 Alternatively, you can search for specific words, phrases or terms using the Search function.
 Note: you must have a filter previously selected for the Search to be available.

 Each modification or new piece of content will be displayed as an entry in the list at the bottom of the page.

 Select from Spam or Valid to specify that this entry is either appropriate material for your site (Valid) or inappropriate material that needs to be filtered out automatically via the Akismet spam filter in the future (Spam).

 The more content you identify as Spam, the "smarter" your Akismet filter will become.

-''Pro Tip: If you have community members' posts frequently flagged as SPAM, you'll want to be sure to check the SPAM filtered content daily.
-You can create a quick email template to send to users to confirm that their post has been restored to the site once you've removed Akismet's evaluation and marked their post as Valid.''
+''Pro Tip: If you have community members' posts frequently flagged as SPAM, you want to be sure to check the SPAM filtered content daily.
+You can create a quick email template to send to users to confirm that their post has been restored to the site once you remove Akismet's evaluation and mark their post as Valid.''

 The New Guides page is an Administrative moderation option that allows site admins and authors to review user-contributed guides once the page creator chooses to make the guide Public.
 When any user switches a user-contributed guide to be public-facing, it is displayed on this New Guides page.
 From here, an admin must accept it before the author is awarded reputation.
 Admins can choose to accept the "publish" and give the author the earned reputation, or deny the publish and return the guide back to a Private guide.

 Guides are grouped according to how long they've existed on the site, so this page helps you monitor guides that may have been started but were not finished.
 You can choose to either "publish" or deny the guides, right from this page.